Why Walid Regragui Will Not Take Black Stars Job After Otto Addo's Exit

 • Ghana’s search for Otto Addo’s replacement as Black Stars coach has reportedly run into an unexpected hurdle

-• Big names such as Walid Regragui, Hervé Renard, and Kwesi Appiah are believed to be among the leading candidates for the job
+• Names such as Walid Regragui, Hervé Renard, and Kwesi Appiah are said to be among the leading candidates

-• Meanwhile, the GFA president has disclosed that over 600 coaches have applied for the position
+• Meanwhile, GFA boss Kurt Okraku stated that over 600 coaches have applied for the Black Stars coaching role

 The search for a new Black Stars head coach is already proving more complex than expected, with one of the early favourites now likely to step aside.